espenurheim/FormerMSc/README.md

 ## Overview

-This repository contains code and resources for solving the Former game as part of my Master's thesis in Industrial Mathematics.
+This repository contains code and resources for solving the *Former* game (NRK, 2024) as part of my Master's thesis in Industrial Mathematics.
+This includes a GUI that anyone can use to play the game, with recommendations from our best-performing Monte Carlo Tree Search solver.

 ## Requirements